UPDATED January 12, 2026

 Upcoming Closures

-- In order to make way for the transformation into Rock ‘n’ Roller Coaster Starring The Muppets, the current Rock ‘n’ Roller Coaster Starring Aerosmith will close permanently in 2026.
-The current version of the attraction will remain open to ride until Spring 2026.
+- In order to make way for the transformation into Rock ‘n’ Roller Coaster Starring The Muppets, the current Rock ‘n’ Roller Coaster Starring Aerosmith will close permanently on March 2nd.
+(That means the last day to ride Rock ‘n’ Roller Coaster starring Aerosmith is March 1st, 2026.)

 Permanent Closures